jspirit01/sound-to-onomatopoeia/README.md

 ---

 ## **Contact**
-For any questions about the dataset, please feel free to reach out:
+If you have any questions about the dataset, please feel free to reach out:
 **JooYeong Kim**
 **Email:** [scijspirit@gmail.com](mailto:scijspirit@gmail.com)